Holly L. Lutz, Ph. D.

 Picture

 CEPHALOPODS.
 In collaboration with the Marine Biological Laboratory (Woods Hole, MA), we are exploring the diversity of bacterial symbionts associated with cephalopods maintained in culture.
 Using 16S rRNA sequencing and fluorescence in situ hybridization, we identified a highly simplified microbiome in the European common cuttlefish, Sepia officinalis, comprising a single dominant Vibrio amplicon sequence variant (ASV) in the gastrointestinal tract of captive animals and a single dominant ASV in the family Piscirickettsia associated with the gills.
-We are now expanding this survey to include additional cephalopod species at MBL, as well as wild-caught individuals from the deep sea (stay tuned for updates from our upcoming 2023 expedition aboard the Schmidt Ocean Institute's Falkor 'Too'!), and are developing type cultures in the process with the goal of expanding the experimental toolkit for this highly promising system.
+We are now expanding this survey to include additional cephalopod species at MBL, as well as wild-caught individuals from the deep sea and are developing type cultures in the process with the goal of expanding the experimental toolkit for this highly promising system.
+Follow the Schmidt Ocean Institute for updates from our recent 2023 expeditions aboard the Falkor 'Too' and view the highlight reel from our first cruise with ROV SuBastian below,

 • "The cuttlefish may be flashy, but its microbiome is super simple" (sciencedaily.com, 2019)